 6) To customize your experience, click Options next to Enable head pointer and adjust the settings:

 - Tracking method: Click the popup menu next to “Pointer moves“, then set the tracking option to “Relative to Head” to ensure the Mac cursor always moves relative to your head, no matter the direction you face.

 - Pointer speed: Click the text field next to “Pointer speed“, then enter the Mac pointer speed in percentages, or click the up/down arrow to increase/decrease pointer speed in single percentage point increments.

-- Toggling Head Pointer: This is where you choose how to enable or disable Head Pointer.
-To use Head Pointer as an always-on feature, be sure to untick the box next to “use a switch to pause or resume head point”.
+- Toggling Head Pointer: Click the Actions tab from the top.
+This is where you choose how to enable or disable Head Pointer.
+To use Head Pointer as an always-on feature, be sure to untick the box next to “use a switch or facial expression to pause or resume”.
 In this mode, Head Pointer works all the time and cannot be disabled with a keystroke.
 If you’d like to use Head Pointer with a switch to pause and resume, tick the box and you’ll be able to pause this control method with a keyboard shortcut (F10 by default).
-To choose a custom keyboard shortcut, click the button Reassign.
+To choose a custom keyboard shortcut, click the Assign button.
 To delete your custom shortcut and revert to the default F10 keystroke, click the button Clear.

-If you’ve ever used iOS’s Head Tacking, you’ll love Head Pointer in macOS Catalina 10.15.4.
+If you’ve ever used iOS Head Tracking, you’ll love Head Pointer on Mac.
 Unfortunately, it’s currently not possible to simulate a mouse click by blinking like on iOS (on macOS, you can use another control method such as Voice Control to simulate mouse clicks).

-And that’s all you need to know about the Head Pointer feature on your Mac, girls and boys!
+And that’s all you need to know about the Head Pointer feature on your Mac!